 Businesses need to stay up to date with the latest practices of data protection that are being followed in the industry.
 With technological advancements, organizations constantly need to change their privacy policies as per the changes in the laws and regulations.

 We know that large enterprises deal with huge amounts of data on a daily basis.
 This necessitates organizations to document how data flows within the organization.
-Usually, organizations follow the process of giving access to sensitive information to only certain employees working at higher levels in the organization.
+Usually, organizations give access to sensitive information to only certain employees working at higher levels in the organization.
 This prevents cases of data breaches from occurring within the organization.
 Also, authorities can easily unveil the person responsible for the data breach.

 - Hire experts:

-As data protection laws are constantly evolving, businesses need experts in the matter while changing their marketing strategies.
+As data protection laws are constantly evolving, businesses need experts while changing their marketing strategies.
 As a result, individuals owning the certification of EU GDPR Foundation are recognized by such organizations.
-Such certified professionals play a vital role in developing a compliance program as per the regulations applicable.
-Instilling the compliance program as per the requirements of the regulation builds trust among the clientele of the organization.
+Such certified professionals play a vital role in developing a compliance program per the applicable regulations.
+Instilling the compliance program as per the requirements of the regulation builds trust among the organization’s clientele.

 - Predict the breaches:

 Organizations meet with several data breach cases each day.
 Even on meeting the compliance requirements, organizations may still be at risk.
 Therefore, documenting the breaches helps businesses to refer to them in the future while dealing with similar circumstances.
-Furthermore, certified professionals need to engage in creating tactical responses to data breaches.
-This helps in mitigating the non-compliance fine amounts that a business may incur due to a data breach.
+Furthermore, certified professionals must create tactical responses to data breaches.
+This helps mitigate the non-compliance fine amounts a business may incur due to a data breach.

 - Stay prepared:

-While instilling a robust non-compliance system, businesses need to have a systematic procedure for reporting a data breach.
-Businesses are required to show every trace of evidence that proves their compliance with data regulation.
+While instilling a robust non-compliance system, businesses need a systematic procedure for reporting a data breach.
+Businesses must show every trace of evidence that proves their compliance with data regulation.
 Such documents need to be kept readily available as and when authorities investigate the data breach.